Part I - This is the first of a series on the great Chiricahua Apache chief, Cochise, and his part in the fascinating history of Southern Arizona.

 With the stroke of his presidential pen, President Grant dissolved the Chiricahua Apache's huge reservation in Southeastern Arizona.
 It was the beginning of the end for the Chiricahua people in Arizona.

 Below are the approximate boundaries of the Chiricahua Apache Indian Reservation described above.
-It was created by verbal agreement between General Oliver Howard and Chiricahua Apache chief Cochise in 1872.
+It was created by a verbal agreement between General Oliver Howard and Chiricahua Apache chief Cochise in 1872.
 This "gentleman's agreement" never became a formal treaty ratified by the U.S. Senate.

 This accord included Cochise's demand that his friend, Tom Jeffords, be the agent for the new reservation.
 Jeffords worked diligently to protect his charges and provide them with necessities - clothing, firewood, beef, etc. - as promised by General Howard.